thedevelopnik/generator-sudexpress/README.md

 1. Install the generator - `npm install -g generator-sudexpress`
 1. Run - `yo sudexpress`
 1. Install modules - `npm install`
-1. Install lodash - 'npm install lodash --save' (This is due to a current bug where lodash does not install correctly first time.
-Working on fixing this.)
 1. Fire up the server - `gulp` (or create a build - `gulp build`)